 The cost is $600 dollars.
 This would include both a parent intake session and 5 – 60 minute SSP sessions.

 Interested clients would need to contact our office for an intake session.
-During this SSP intake session, the parents will go over what SSP looks like, how to prepare for SSP, complete rating scales, etc. After the intake session, the parent and child will need to commit to coming into the office for 60 minutes each day, for 5 consecutive days.
+During this SSP intake session, the parents will go over what SSP looks like, how to prepare for SSP, complete rating scales, etc. After the intake session, the parent and child (or the adult client) will need to commit to coming into the office for 60 minutes each day, for 5 consecutive days.